hariamoor-zz/todo-cli/README.md

 Tutorial Format
 ---------------

-This will be a three-week online tutorial where, in each week, we produce some usable and testable component of software.
+This will be a two-part online tutorial where, in each week, we produce some usable and testable component of software.

 Week 1 will focus on setting up the CLI with clap and representing the